internetarchive/iaux/packages/ia-topnav/README.md

   identifier: "foo", // Item identifier
   uploader: "bar-uploader@baz.org", // Email address of item uploader
-  biblio: "https://some-url.com", // Base URL for Biblio link }
+  biblio: "https://some-url.com", // Base URL for Biblio link
+  hiddenSearchOptions: [], // Array of strings representing the values of options that should be hidden from search options }
 ```